Florida is famous for being home to some of the most beautiful beaches in the world!

 Pier 60 is a great place to walk along as well if you want to enjoy beautiful views of the beach and sunset.

-In the evening, head to Shepard’s beach resort.
+In the evening, head to Shephard’s beach resort.
 They always have music on!
 It’s a great place to go partying!

 WHERE TO STAY: If you can afford to stay at the Shepard’s beach resort, I would highly recommend it.
 It’s very good fun!
 But there are many other options!
 You can see the full list of accommodation in Clearwater Beach and the latest prices here.